Reactor-type plant for the treatment of cooling lubricants

 |Plant throughput, m3 / day||Up to 100*|

 |Occupied area, m2||70 to 150|

 |Rotation speed of the stirrer in the separation reactor, rpm||100|

 |Tank material||Polyethylene, polypropylene, other materials on request|

-The purification process starts with destabilization of the cutting fluid in the oxidation reactor by lowering its pH value with a solution of activator 4A (acidic).
-Then the destabilized emulsion is subsequently treated with working solutions of the coagulant Biomicrogel® BMG-P2, activator A1 (coagulant), and activator A6 (flocculant).
+The purification process starts with the destabilization of the cutting fluid in the oxidation reactor by lowering its pH value with a solution of the 4A activator (acidic).
+Then the destabilized emulsion is subsequently treated with solutions of the Biomicrogel® BMG-P2 coagulant, A1 activator (coagulant), and A6 activator (flocculant).
 These reagents are mixed using an agitator installed inside the reactor.
-The separation reactor consists of a metal crate and a plastic reservoir placed inside it with an installed paddle stirrer.
+The batch separation reactor consists of a metal crate and a plastic reservoir placed inside it with a paddle stirrer installed.
 The tank is made of materials that can be used in contact with various substances, including aggressive ones.
-As a result of dosing and mixing the reagents, oil products are bound and a poorly soluble sediment is formed, which, after settling, is pumped out for further utilization.
-The clarified water produced as a result of separation cooling lubricant in the reactor is then discharged or is used for further purification.
-The plant includes all the necessary technological equipment, piping for technological equipment with shut-off and control valves, as well as devices used for monitoring and automating technological processes.
-If necessary, the plant is completed with the following instrumentation: pH sensor, level sensor, phase separation sensor.
+As a result of the dosing and mixing of the reagents, oil products are bound and a poorly soluble sediment is formed, which, after settling, is pumped out for further utilization.
+The clarified water produced as a result of separating the cooling fluid in the reactor is then discharged or is sent for further purification.
+The plant includes all the necessary technological equipment, piping for the technological equipment with the required shut-off and control valves, as well as devices used for monitoring and automating the technological processes.
+If necessary, the plant can be complimented with the following instrumentation: pH sensor, level sensor, phase separation sensor.